whisthq/whist/main-webserver/README.md

 ### `pytest`

 We have pytest tests in the `tests` subdirectory.
-To run tests, just run `pytest` in a terminal.
+To run tests, make sure you have pytest installed with Python 3, as well as all of the other Python dependencies (`pip3 install -r requirements-test.txt`).
+Then run `pytest --no-mock-aws` in the `main-webserver` directory.
 Refer to the [pytest documentation](https://docs.pytest.org/en/stable/contents.html) to learn how to use pytest.

 The docker-compose stack does **not** need to be running in order to run tests.
 However, the tests do need access to Redis.
 By default, the tests attempt to connect to `rediss://localhost:6379/0`.
 If Redis is running elsewhere, expose the correct connection URI to the tests via the environment variable `REDIS_URL`.
 This can even be a remote URI!

 **To reiterate, we do not need to launch a local instance of webserver and celery to run tests.
 Local tests use Flask mocking to test endpoints, and they use a locally running redis to run Celery.**

+## How To Contribute

+Before making a pull request, ensure that the following steps are taken:

+1. Make sure that your code follows the guidelines outlined in our [Python Webserver Coding Philosophy](https://www.notion.so/tryfractal/Code-Philosophy-Webserver-backend-d036205444464f8b8a61dc36eeae7dbb).

+2. Lint your code by running `black .` and `pylint app` from the `main-webserver` directory.
+If this does not pass, your code will fail Github CI.
+NOTE: Depending on where the directory containing your virtual environment is located, `black .` may attempt to lint the source code for all of the packages specified in your requirements files.
+In this case, use the --exclude flag.

+3. Run all test files by running `pytest --no-mock-aws` in the `main-webserver` directory.
+NOTE: If you have written new functions, make sure it has a corresponding test, or code reviewers will request changes on your PR.

+4. Rebase against `dev` by pulling `dev` and running `git rebase dev`.

+Finally, you can open a PR to `dev`.

 ## Styling